GreatGameDota/leetcode-challenges/easy/binary-tree-preorder-traversal/README.md

 Memory Usage: 8.4 mb

-Details: The problem is simply doing a predorder traversal of a bst.
+Details: The problem is simply doing a preorder traversal of a bst.
 My algorithm uses recursive dfs to do a preorder traversal.
 This is the most efficient algorithm but it can also be done iteratively.